tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-kanji.md

 2) Study kanji in isolation using a mnemonic-based method such as KanjiDamage or RTK.
 For each kanji you memorize its meaning which later acts like a mental anchor making associating words with kanji easier.
+Out of the available options my favorite one is KanjiDamage Plus.
 3) Use the JP1K method to learn words without penalizing yourself for not knowing their readings.

 The last two paths only serve as intermediate steps to prepare you for reading native content.